Ahmad-Buqaileh/Cool-projects/README.md

-Welcome, in this repo I will post cool ML and DL projects.
+Welcome, in this repo I will post ML and DL projects.
 Have fun coding!